Somebody Likes Your Art, Now What?

 The problem?
 Rather than talk about easy-to-understand stuff like how long the sculpture took to make, what makes it so shiny, how long the artist has sculpted, what special techniques the artist uses, or why the sculpture is shaped or sized like it is, the owner obliterates the questioner with technical art words.

-For example #3, here's one that actually happened-- a TV interview.
+Example #3 actually happened-- a TV interview.
 An artist is featured in an exhibit at a local museum.
 A TV station does a live remote from the museum for their morning show and the reporter asks the artist about his art.

 Reporter: "So these are aerial photographs of huge drawings that you make in the sand on the beach, right?"